-12 Job Tips for Teaching English OnlineBy Bridge
+11 Job Tips for Teaching English OnlineBy Bridge

 For experienced teachers and newbies alike, the process of getting an online teaching job can be full of unknowns.
-Teachers may wonder where to find jobs with legitimate companies, what to expect during the application process, or how to prepare for a teaching demo during the interview These job tips for teaching English online will help you start your new career off on the right foot.
+Teachers may wonder where to find jobs with legitimate companies, what to expect during the application process, or how to prepare for a teaching demo during the interview.
+These job tips for teaching English online will help you start your new career off on the right foot.

-1. Understand your job options for teaching English online
+1. Understand your job options for teaching English online.

 Starting out, it’s helpful to know that there are many different ways to teach English online!
-You can work for a company, market yourself on a teacher marketplace platform, or start your own freelance online tutoring business.
+You can work with a company, market yourself on an ESL teacher marketplace platform, or start your own freelance online tutoring business.

 If you’re interested in learning how to start your own freelance tutoring business, check out Bridge’s newest Specialized Certification Course: Teaching English Online as a Freelancer.

-2. Do your research – compare online teaching jobs
+2. Do your research – compare online teaching jobs.

-Should you decide to work for a company, or even a teacher marketplace, TEFL/TESOL job boards, such as the Bridge Job Board, are the perfect place to start your research into where to teach.
+Should you decide to work with a company, or even a teacher marketplace, TEFL/TESOL job boards, such as the Bridge Job Board, are the perfect place to start your research into where to teach.
 Job boards are the ideal place to compare the requirements, pay range, minimum hours per week (if any), location of the students (as their time zone will affect your work schedule), and other details for a variety of companies.

-3. Claim and showcase your Bridge digital badges
+3. Claim and showcase your Bridge digital badges before applying for jobs.

 Hiring managers see a lot of resumes!
-Make yours stand out with the addition of a 21st-century credential – digital badges.
+Make yours stand out with the addition of a 21st-century credential: digital badges.
 If you’re a graduate of one of our Bridge TEFL/TESOL courses, you’ll get a free digital badge (in addition to your certificate) to showcase every achievement you earn.
 Share your badges on your resume, as well as other places employers will see them, such as your LinkedIn profile or email signature.
-You can also add your digital badges to your teacher marketplace profile or freelance website, to attract more students.
+You can also add your digital badges to your teacher marketplace profile or freelance website to attract more students.

-4. Highlight any ESL professional development
+4. Highlight any ESL professional development you’ve done.

 Beyond your TEFL/TESOL certification, English language teaching companies love to see that you’re someone who prioritizes learning throughout your career.
-Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent courses you’ve taken, conferences you’ve attended, or teaching memberships you have.
+Whether you’re new to teaching or have many years of experience, make sure your resume includes any recent courses you’ve taken, TEFL/TESOL conferences you’ve attended, or teaching memberships you have.

-5. Showcase your language skills, especially if English isn’t your first language
+5. Showcase your language skills, especially if English isn’t your first language.

 If you’ve learned (or are learning) a language, you’ll likely be better at teaching one, so make sure and highlight your experience as a student of any second language.
 And, if you’re a non-native English speaker, your first language can be an advantage as an online English teacher since you can market yourself to beginner students in your home country or anywhere your first language is spoken.

-6. Specialize your TEFL/TESOL training to increase job prospects and earning potential
+6. Specialize your TEFL/TESOL training to increase job prospects and earning potential.

-If you don’t have previous teaching experience, you can still get a job teaching English online, but experience is an advantage and it may lead to higher pay.
+If you don’t have previous teaching experience, you can still get a job teaching English online, but experience is an advantage and may lead to higher pay.
 Some ways to add teaching experience to your resume are:

-8. Create a resume specifically for teaching online
+8. Create a resume specifically for teaching online.

 Don’t worry, your teaching English online resume won’t be drastically different from your standard resume; however, there are some small changes you can make to fit this type of job.